Enservco (NYSE:ENSV) Coverage Initiated at StockNews.com

-Investment analysts at StockNews.com assumed coverage on shares of Enservco (NYSE:ENSV – Get Rating) in a research note issued on Sunday.
+Research analysts at StockNews.com initiated coverage on shares of Enservco (NYSE:ENSV – Free Report) in a research report issued to clients and investors on Thursday.
 The brokerage set a “sell” rating on the stock.

 Enservco Price Performance